20Tauri/DoxyDoxygen/README.md

            }

            // You don't have to be exhautive.
-           // If no rule match, 'block_layout_default' is consider ]
+           // If no rule match, 'block_layout_default' is considered ]
    }
 ```